clustermin/fastcron/src/content/docs/guides/random-keywords.md

     label: Keywords / Variables
 ---

-Your web server may cache your script output, rendering online cronjob ineffective.
+Your web server may cache your script output, making online cron job ineffective.
 You should add `__timestamp__` to your cronjob URL to bypass website cache.

 For example, you set up a cronjob with the URL to call